Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 The first commercial export shipment is expected within 3–4 months following commissioning, allowing operational calibration.

-Cluster #1 Phase 1 includes:
+Cluster Module #1 Phase 1 includes:

 8 standardized sub-modules